Ayms/bitcoin-transactions/README.md

 ### Forked coins

-<b>Litecoin Cash</b> "LCC" - seeds.litecoinca.sh - Litecoin fork you must multiply the numbers by 10 - Height 1371111
+<b>Litecoin Cash</b> "LCC" - seeds.litecoinca.sh - Litecoin fork, you must multiply the numbers by 10 - Height: 1371111

 <b>Bitcoin Community</b> "BTSQ" - seed1.aliyinke.com (or seed2/seed3) - Same as BCD except that you must multiply the numbers by 1000 - Height: 506066